Error codes returned by the carrier on SMS or MMS

 • Leads

-• See figures of the leads, created and Via API.
+• See stats of leads created and Via API.

 • Opportunities